 It is worth taking note of the fact that not ALL SSDs are the same.

-If you have M.2 slots on your motherboard.
+Suppose you have M.2 slots on your motherboard.
 These can be occupied with both SATA and NVMe PCIe SSDs.

-M.2 SATA and M.2 PCIe SSDs look more or less the same but they are worlds apart in terms of performance.
+M.2 SATA and M.2 PCIe SSDs look more or less the same, but they are worlds apart in terms of performance.

-M.2 PCIe NVMe SSDs can reach speeds of up to 7000 MB/s (on PCIe v4.0 motherboards).
+M.2 PCIe NVMe SSDs can reach up to 7000 MB/s (on PCIe v4.0 motherboards).
 On the other hand, SATA SSDs can reach speeds of only 550 MB/s.
 M.2 PCIe SSDs are more expensive but worth every extra penny.

 Final Words